Be notified of your rights, and exercise your rights in regard to your care.

 Be informed of the process for submitting and addressing any complaints to the hospital facility or a state agency.

-Receive an explanation of your bill and our policy concerning billing and payment for services, including inquiring about the possibility of financial assistance.
+Receive an explanation of your bill, including an itemized billing statement, and our policy concerning billing and payment for services, including inquiring about the possibility of financial assistance.

 Seek a second opinion or choose another caregiver.